 What is Xamarin

 Xamarin is a software company founded back in 2011.
-And it was recently in 2016 that it was acquired by Microsoft.
+And it was acquired by Microsoft.
 Xamarin provides a developer with tools that can help them in building cross-platform mobile applications.
 The applications can have all the native features and also share the common codebase at the same time.
 As per Xamarin stats, more than 15000 companies rely on their tools and the list includes many big names out there.

 The answer to that question is mostly No. The great set of features provided by the entire toolset makes sure you don’t miss out on any functionality.
 But at some point, where you might want to dig a lot deeper.
 Xamarin lets you call existing code written in other platform-specific languages such as Java in Android.
 But that is only when you are building something very specific which cannot be implemented on different platforms.

 Xamarin supports wearable devices as well.
 You can build native applications for Android Wear and Apple Watch as well.
 The Xamarin component store lets you add more functionality to your apps by downloading simple plugins.
 You can easily integrate your application with most of the popular backends like Microsoft Azure, Parse and etc. You can add popular authentication methods as well.
 And also, plugins to add billing support and other features are available as well.
 Most of the popular plugins are cross-platform but platform-specific plugins are available as well, for example, the Google Play billing support plugin.

 How does Xamarin work

 This is the most asked and peculiar question about this platform.
 So, what does basically Xamarin does that you can write a common code for different platforms?
 At the very root level, Xamarin has converted the entire existing Android and iOS SDK to C# so that you can code in a more familiar language.
 And as you can use C# to code for both platforms, you need to remember less syntax.
 You can access almost any iOS or Android API in C# with the Xamarin tools.